oramos-correa/chime_project/README.md

 # Purpose

-This projects goal is to showcase my experience developing simple UI and backend functionalities.
-It includes React, Bootstrap, and css for front end.
-This project utilizes firebase as a backend and javascript.
+This projects goal is to showcase my experience developing simple and intuative UI and backend functionalities.
+It features React, Bootstrap, and Css capabilities for front end and it utilizes firebase and javascript as a backend.

+# Functionality

+This is a simple catalogue web app that allows a user to make an account and buy or sell items online.
+A user will have to sign in once they have made an account and a user can manage their products by choosing to delete or edit them.

 # Getting Started with Create React App